 If an accident occurs involving any of these vehicles and you are injured as a result, providing the accident was not your fault, you may be able to make a claim.

-If you have been injured or suffered food poisoning at St Mary’s Airport, you may be able to claim compensation, but you would need to prove liability.
+You may wish to make St Mary’s Airport accident claims if you have been injured or suffered food poisoning at St Mary’s Airport.
+If so, you may be able to claim compensation if you can prove that third-party negligence resulted in your suffering.
+However, you would need to prove liability.
 Speak to one of our expert personal injury solicitors at Accident Claims UK for further help and guidance.

-There are many jobs to be fulfilled in an airport and so employees range from baggage handlers, to check-ins staff, to cleaners, shop and restaurant workers etc. As employees, all members of staff regardless of their position in the airport have a duty of care owed to them by their employer to have a safe working environment and be able to carry out their duties in as safe a way as possible.
+You may wish to make St Mary’s Airport accident claims if you suffered an accident at work.
+There are many jobs to be fulfilled in an airport and so employees range from baggage handlers to check-ins staff, to cleaners, shop and restaurant workers etc. As employees, all members of staff regardless of their position in the airport have a duty of care owed to them by their employer to have a safe working environment and be able to carry out their duties in as safe of a way as possible.
 The things an employer can do to uphold their duty of care to their employees include:

 - Having in place appropriate health and safety rules and regulations, policies and procedures for all areas in the airport, and ensuring all staff are made aware and adhere to them.